 The Chapel, Let’s Keep Growing in Christ

-And so we honor our 75+ year heritage with outstretched arms to embrace tomorrow.
-On Christ the solid rock we continue to stand, and we like to say our DNA consists of Worship, Community and Mission.
+And so we honor our 80-year heritage with outstretched arms to embrace tomorrow.
+On Christ the solid rock we continue to stand, and we maintain our core values of Worship, Community and Mission.
 We also like to think beyond the physical church building and encourage our members to think of themselves as the church “out there.”

 And thinking back to the origin of the name, guess you can’t really say we’re small, but may we always show humility and may the Word of God be held high.